frostie/UltraUnitySandbox/README.md

 # UltraUnitySandbox
-A repository for some important game development algorithms organized in scripts
+A repository for some important game development algorithms organized in scripts.